raspberrypilearning/code-for-your-astro-pi-mission-space-lab-experiment/en/step_6.md

     now_time = datetime.now()
 ```

-Instead of calling the print function we can use call any function, including a function to collect data or capture an image.
+Instead of calling the `print` function we can call any function, such as a function to collect data or capture an image.
 Can you alter the code above to make it reusable for any function, so that you can use it in your own program?

 --- collapse ---
 ---